JS Series: Using Atomics to Handle Concurrent Writes from Workers

 Implementing a Mutex to Create Atomic Operations

 So far, Atomics.load(), Atomics.add(), and Atomics.sub() have allowed us to handle concurrent writes in a sequentially consistent way.
-But as we have seen, they only allow for one such atomic instruction at a time.
+But as you may have noticed, they only allow for one such atomic instruction at a time.
 For instance, take a look at the code below.

 function updateValue() {